ordinalsreserve/did-btco/spec.md

 3. Define any necessary service endpoints for communication or interaction with the DID.
 4. Create a DID Document with the required properties, such as id, verificationMethod, authentication, keyAgreement, and service, following the DID Core Specification.
 5. Inscribe this document onto the satoshi with ordinal number mentioned in the identifier in either its long form as `application/json` or as its short form as `text/plain`.
-6. For key pre-rotation, generate a new key pair and create a DID Document similar to above with it.
+6. For key pre-rotation, generate a new key pair and create a DID Document in the same format as above.
 Inscribe this data and in the same transaction, transfer the original document inscription.

 ### 4.2.1 Long Form Inscription (JSON)